Russell Crowe: Personal life

 In 1989, Crowe met Australian singer Danielle Spencer while working on the film The Crossing and the two began an on-again, off-again relationship.
 In 2000, he became romantically involved with American actress Meg Ryan while working on their film Proof of Life.
 In 2001, Crowe and Spencer reconciled, and they married two years later in April 2003.
 The wedding took place at Crowe's cattle property in Nana Glen, New South Wales, with the ceremony taking place on Crowe's 39th birthday.
 The couple have two sons.
 In October 2012, it was reported that Crowe and Spencer had separated.
 They divorced in April 2018.

 A longtime resident of Nana Glen, Crowe is well known in the community and is a frequent patron of the local rugby games.
-During the Australian bushfires in 2019 and 2020, he raised over A$400,000 for the NSW RFS by selling his South Sydney Rabbitohs hat in an online auction.
+During the Australian bushfires in 2019 and 2020, he raised over A$400,000 for the New South Wales Rural Fire Service (NSW RFS) by selling his South Sydney Rabbitohs hat in an online auction.

 On 9 March 2005, Crowe revealed to GQ magazine that prior to his attending the 73rd Academy Awards, FBI agents had approached him and told him that the terrorist group al-Qaeda wanted to kidnap him.
 He recalled, "It was something to do with some recording picked up by a French policewoman, I think, in either Libya or Algiers... it was about taking iconographic Americans out of the picture as a sort of cultural destabilisation plan."

 At the beginning of 2009, Crowe appeared in a series of Australian special-edition postage stamps called "Legends of the Screen", featuring Australian actors.
 Crowe, Geoffrey Rush, Cate Blanchett, and Nicole Kidman each appear twice in the series, once as themselves and once as their Academy Award-nominated character.
 Crowe is the only non-Australian to appear in the stamps.

 In June 2010, Crowe, who started smoking when he was 10, announced he had quit for the sake of his two sons.
 In November, he told David Letterman that he had smoked more than 60 cigarettes a day for 36 years, and that he had "fallen off the wagon" the night before the interview and smoked heavily.

-Like the majority of men in Australia and New Zealand, Crowe is uncircumcised, and is an intactivist.
-In 2011, Crowe declared his opposition to the practice of non-medical circumcision on Twitter, referring to it as "barbaric and stupid", and specifically called for Jews to abolish the practice, which led to accusations of antisemitism.
-Crowe denied the accusations.
+In 2011, Crowe declared his opposition to the practice of non-medical circumcision on Twitter, referring to it as "barbaric and stupid".
+He specifically called for Jews to abolish the practice.
+Crowe's comments led to accusations of antisemitism, which he denied.